cse110-fa21-group29/cse110-fa21-group29/admin/misc/developer-workflow.md

 1. When the feature is complete, create a new Pull Request for the feature branch
 	* The PR should have a name and a short description of what the branch actually contains
 	* The PR should be labelled and linked to the relevant GitHub issue
-	* This will automatically move the issue from “In Progress” to “Ready for Review”
+	* The developer should move the issue from "In Progress" to "Ready for Review"
 2. The developer should merge `main` into their feature branch and resolve merge conflicts if necessary
 3. If the automated checks on the PR (linter, tests) fail, the developer should investigate and commit any necessary changes
 4. When ready, the developer should request review from Justin